List of DC Universe locations: Criq

 Criq is the homeworld of Green Lantern Driq.

 Cygnus 4019

 Cygnus 4019 (also nicknamed Salvation) is a planet somewhere in the Cygnus system.

 During the "Salvation Run" storyline, many villains are exiled to Cygnus 4019 by Amanda Waller and Checkmate.
-Unbeknownst to Checkmate, Cygnus is utilized by DeSaad to train Parademons, which among other factors makes it dangerous for the villains to reside on.
+Unbeknownst to Checkmate, Cygnus 4019 is utilized by DeSaad to train Parademons, which among other factors makes it dangerous for the villains to reside on.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-Cygnus 4019 is the planet where an Earth supervillain-idolizing group called the Gang comes from.

 Cygnus 4019 in other media

 A variant of Cygnus 4019 appears in the Peacemaker episode "Full Nelson".
-This version is an alternate dimension that A.R.G.U.S. located within an alien device called the Quantum Unfolding Chamber (QUC) and chosen by A.R.G.U.S. director Rick Flag Sr. to serve as a metahuman prison.
+This version is a dimension that was chosen to serve as a metahuman prison.

 Czarnia

 Czarnia is the homeworld of Lobo, who killed its population with a scorpion-like creature he created.

 Daffath System

 The Daffath System is the star system of Sinestro Corps member Bedovian.

 Daxam

 Daxam is a planet colonized by Kryptonians, who developed a weakness to lead rather than Kryptonite due to the Eradicator manipulating their genetics.
 Notable Daxamites include Mon-El, Andromeda, Sodam Yat, Ol-Vir, and Dev-Em.